dkalowsk/drafts/linter_unification.md

 A vast industry exists around external tooling within the C++ language, with many different providers all with the goal of helping to develop error-free code.
-Taking an incomplete tour via an internet search results in several available static linters.
-With choices from free to commercial, a developer has plenty of choices, including (but not limited to) the following:
+Taking an incomplete tour via an internet search results in several available.
+With choices from free to commercial, a developer has plenty of choices, including (but not limited to) the
+following:

 - cppcheck (http://cppcheck.sourceforge.net/)
 - clang-tidy (http://clang.llvm.org/extra/clang-tidy/)